Review: “Swans” by Cris Ortega — Heye, 9.5/10

 I’ve given this puzzle a high 9 score for assembly.
 I was really looking forward to doing a gothic puzzle again after a long time, and it didn’t disappoint.
 It was much easier than “Guardian Angel” by Victoria Frances, which I reviewed here, thanks to the dramatic colors.
 I’d do another Cris Ortega in a heartbeat.

 “Swans” is gorgeous gothic fantasy puzzle from Heye and artist Cris Ortega.
 The puzzle is moderately difficult but fun to assemble with its bright reds, greens, and blues.
 The puzzle comes in a collectible box and has that solid Heye German-board-game quality from start to finish.
 The puzzle is grid cut, but there’s a wide variety of shapes, and I never had trouble thinking a piece fit where it didn’t really go.
 The pieces are thick and sturdy and have a nice matte finish.
 This is one you might consider framing when you’re done.
 It’s been in print since 2012, thanks to its popularity, but pick it up before it is retired.
-Many other Cris Ortega puzzles are now quite pricey on ebay.
 Highly recommended!

 Where to find: